jsphprry/MotionVDL/README.md

 -

 The application is started by the main method of the motionvdl.MotionVDL class.
-This method sets up the MVC, loads the video file and starts the program with the MainController start method, which passes control to the main-controller with the loaded video.
+This method creates the Display and MainController, then loads the video file into Video which is passes to the MainController start method;
+responsible for passing initial control to the main-controller.